cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-psp.md

 > ValueError: Variable model/x already exists, disallowed.
 ```

 When trying to create a new variable named `model/x`, we run into an Exception as a variable with the same name already exists.
-Thanks to this naming mechanism, you can actually controll which value you give to the different nodes, and at different points of your code, decide to have 2 python objects correspond to the same node !
+Thanks to this naming mechanism, you can actually control which value you give to the different nodes, and at different points of your code, decide to have 2 python objects correspond to the same node !

 ```python
 with tf.variable_scope('model', reuse=True):